adlnet/xAPI-Spec/xAPI.md

 ### 7.10.
 HTTP HEAD

 ###### Description
-The LRS will respond to requests returning the meta information only, using the HTTP headers, and not the actual document.
+The LRS will respond to HEAD requests by returning the meta information only, using the HTTP headers, and not the actual document.

 ###### Rationale